kdstarter/blog-eye/README.md

 ## How to Test

-We use rspec to test.
+We use rspec & capybara to test.
 ```bash
 RAILS_ENV=test rails s
 # Make sure already installed firefox